Review

 • Read the seller's return rules ON DANCE SHOES specifically.
 Most ballroom retailers reject marked soles.
 Some charge restocking fees.
 Some don't return custom orders at all.
 The policy is the product.

 • Match the heel to your balance, not your aspirations.
 Start at 1.5 or 2 inches.
-The 3-inch heel for Instagram costs more than the shoe: it costs the night.
+The 3-inch heel for Instagram costs more than the shoe.
+It costs the night.

 Buying Strategy